KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_RawEditingUtilities.jpg            |
 +---------------------------------------------------------------------+

 The *Raw Editing Utilities* component provides text editing capability to *sIBL_GUI*, adding text edition at various entry points in *sIBL_GUI* Ui.
-The text edition is done either by the Os default text editor or an user defined text editor.
+The text edition is done either by the *Script Editor* component or an user defined text editor.

-Default Supported Text Editors:

--  **Windows**:

-   -  Notepad

--  **Mac Os X**:

-   -  TextEdit

--  **Linux**:

-   -  Gedit
-   -  Kwrite
-   -  Nedit
-   -  Mousepad

 Interactions: